= Cub Scouting = Boy Scouting = Venturing = Sea Scouts

 Intro to Outdoor Leader Skills

 Working as patrols, this hands-on course provides adult leaders the practical outdoor skills they need to lead Scouts in the out-of-doors.
 Upon completion, leaders should feel comfortable teaching Scouts the basic skills required to obtain the First Class rank.
 Along with Scoutmaster Specifics, and Youth Protection Training, this course is required for all direct contact leaders registered in Scouts BSA troops in order to be considered “trained” for those positions.

 A BSA video for Cub Scouts and their parents which addresses personal safety issues in a very non-threatening manner.
 The situations of possible peril are intended to be ambiguous, allowing parents to discuss personal safety rules with their children in order to develop communication about personal safety decisions made by the child—but with help from parents or other trusted adults.

-Designed to be an adventure that pushes the boundaries of every participant it is an experience that has its roots in the application of the leadership skills learned in the Intro to Leadership Skills for Troops/Crews, NYLT, and/or NAYLE.
-It is an adventure with a purpose.
+The Kodiak Challenge is designed to be an adventure that pushes the boundaries of every participant – one that will encourage you to try new things that may be out of your comfort zone.
+It is an experience—but one that has its underpinnings in the application of the leadership skills they learned in the Introduction to Leadership Skills for Troops or Crews, NYLT, and/or NAYLE.
+It is, as is all of Scouting, an adventure with a purpose.

 An exciting, action-packed program provides youth with leadership skills and experience they can use in their troops and in other situations.
 Key concepts focus on what a leader must BE, what he must KNOW, and what he must DO, and are taught with a clear focus on HOW TO.
 The skills come alive during the week as the patrol goes on a Quest for the Meaning of Leadership.